khodorrHajj/Khadamati/README.md

 - SMS support is only stubbed/prepared and is not connected to a real provider.
 - QR codes are generated dynamically from request tracking URLs.
 - Statistics are computed from the application database and rendered with Chart.js.

-## Security Notes

-Before pushing this project publicly, do not include:

-- `.env`
-- real Stripe keys
-- Google OAuth client secrets
-- Google service-account JSON files
-- any private production credentials

-Only commit safe placeholders such as `.env.example`.